Your Patient Bill

 If You Have Insurance

 If you have current insurance coverage, our billing department will bill your insurance company shortly after your visit.
 If you have more than one insurance plan, we will bill those carriers as well.
 After we bill your insurance company, we will send a summary statement to you.
-If you would like an itemized bill, please contact us and we will provide you one.
+If you would like an itemized bill, please contact us and one will be provided.

 Your insurance company should pay your bill within 60 days.
 We may request your help in contacting your insurance company if we do not receive payment from them within that timeframe.